han-yaeger/yaeger-tutorial/README.md

 ### Add the Tile Map to the Game Scene
 To be able to use the Tile Map, the Scene will need to implement the interface `TileMapContainer`.
 This will expose the method `setupTileMaps()`, from which the Tile Maps can be added, by calling `addTileMap(TileMap);`.
-This last method accept a parameter of the type `TileMap`.
-We can instantiate a new `CoralTileMap` and pass this as a parameter to the method.
+This last method accepts a parameter of the type `TileMap`.
+So we can instantiate a new `CoralTileMap` and pass this as a parameter to the method.

 :computer: Add the `CoralTileMap` to the Game Scene.

-Note: The tiles in your Tilemap will scale automatically to fit the screen.

 :arrow_forward: Run the game.
 If you have done everything correctly, when going to Game Scene, you will likely be greeted with the following exception: